PacketFence Clustering Guide

 In PacketFence 12.0, proxysql became the default way for PacketFence services to obtain their connection to a database member.
 ProxySQL has the ability to split reads and writes to different members which offers greater performance and scalability.

-If you suspect that using ProxySQL causes issues in your deployment, you can revert back to using haproxy-db by changing database.port in conf/pf.conf to 3306.
+If using ProxySQL causes issues in the deployment, revert back to using haproxy-db by changing database.port in conf/pf.conf to 3306.

-Once that is changed on one of your cluster members, propagate your change using:
+Once that is changed on one of the cluster members, propagate the change using:

 /usr/local/pf/bin/cluster/sync --as-master